Density functional theory: Applications

 In general, density functional theory finds increasingly broad application in chemistry and materials science for the interpretation and prediction of complex system behavior at an atomic scale.
 Specifically, DFT computational methods are applied for synthesis-related systems and processing parameters.
 In such systems, experimental studies are often encumbered by inconsistent results and non-equilibrium conditions.
 Examples of contemporary DFT applications include studying the effects of dopants on phase transformation behavior in oxides, magnetic behavior in dilute magnetic semiconductor materials, and the study of magnetic and electronic behavior in ferroelectrics and dilute magnetic semiconductors.
 It has also been shown that DFT gives good results in the prediction of sensitivity of some nanostructures to environmental pollutants like sulfur dioxide or acrolein, as well as prediction of mechanical properties.

 In practice, Kohn–Sham theory can be applied in several distinct ways, depending on what is being investigated.
 In solid-state calculations, the local density approximations are still commonly used along with plane-wave basis sets, as an electron-gas approach is more appropriate for electrons delocalised through an infinite solid.
 In molecular calculations, however, more sophisticated functionals are needed, and a huge variety of exchange–correlation functionals have been developed for chemical applications.
 Some of these are inconsistent with the uniform electron-gas approximation; however, they must reduce to LDA in the electron-gas limit.
 Among physicists, one of the most widely used functionals is the revised Perdew–Burke–Ernzerhof exchange model (a direct generalized gradient parameterization of the free-electron gas with no free parameters); however, this is not sufficiently calorimetrically accurate for gas-phase molecular calculations.
 In the chemistry community, one popular functional is known as BLYP (from the name Becke for the exchange part and Lee, Yang and Parr for the correlation part).
 Even more widely used is B3LYP, which is a hybrid functional in which the exchange energy, in this case from Becke's exchange functional, is combined with the exact energy from Hartree–Fock theory.
-Along with the component exchange and correlation funсtionals, three parameters define the hybrid functional, specifying how much of the exact exchange is mixed in.
+Along with the component exchange and correlation functionals, three parameters define the hybrid functional, specifying how much of the exact exchange is mixed in.
 The adjustable parameters in hybrid functionals are generally fitted to a "training set" of molecules.
 Although the results obtained with these functionals are usually sufficiently accurate for most applications, there is no systematic way of improving them (in contrast to some of the traditional wavefunction-based methods like configuration interaction or coupled cluster theory).
 In the current DFT approach it is not possible to estimate the error of the calculations without comparing them to other methods or experiments.

 Density functional theory is generally highly accurate but highly computationally-expensive.
-DFT has been used with machine learning techniques - especially graph neural networks - to create machine learning potentials.
+DFT has been used with machine learning techniques – especially graph neural networks – to create machine learning potentials.
 These graph neural networks approximate DFT, with the aim of achieving similar accuracies with much less computation, and are especially beneficial for large systems.
 They are trained using DFT-calculated properties of a known set of molecules.